Junior Sailing - Frequently Asked Questions

 Bray Sailing Club is very family-oriented and parents are always welcome.
 There is usually a facility to make tea and coffee in the kitchen (but you might have to bring your own milk and biscuits!).
 You are always welcome to watch sailing from the deck of the club.

 Come down and meet the other parents on Friday evenings from 1700, as the trainees are having their end of week BBQ.
-The bar will be open and our deck has one of the best views in Bray, to enjoy it by.
+The bar will be open and our deck has one of the best views in Bray.